Country Financial, State Farm and USAA are our picks for the best condo insurance companies in 2021.

 - Fire or lightning

-Personal Property coverage protects your belongings.
-For example, if a fire breaks out in your bedroom and your clothes are destroyed, personal property coverage will help you replace your wardrobe.
-You should always have full personal property coverage; master policies never cover your private property.
+Personal property coverage protects your belongings.
+For example, if a fire breaks out in your bedroom and it destroys your clothes, the personal property portion of your condo insurance policy can help replace them.

 Loss of use